Gluton-Official/QuickSpyglasser/README.md

 **This mod is only for _Fabric_, Forge support is planned once it's out of beta!**

 Now with Trinkets support!
-By default, a spyglass can be equipped in your face slot if the [Trinkets](https://www.curseforge.com/minecraft/mc-mods/trinkets-fabric) mod is present on both client and server, as well as Quick Spyglasser being present on both sides.
+By default, a spyglass can be equipped in your belt slot if the [Trinkets](https://www.curseforge.com/minecraft/mc-mods/trinkets-fabric) mod is present on both client and server, as well as Quick Spyglasser being present on both sides.